 Not to mention cultural and historical stories behind every street in the capital city, Hanoi and its nearby villages have long been known for delicate craft products.
 Craftsmen and tradesmen from these places had set up shops around the Old Quarter in the old time.
 Most of the businesses were small-scale and family-based.
 These activities are still largely manual work and integrated into the daily routine of the families with children, women, and the elderly participating in when necessary.
 A visit to these villages is not only to see how crafts are produced but also to learn how the craftsmen have managed to maintain and protect their ancient skills through time despite the social upheavals and country's economic ups and downs

-From gold beating in Kieu Ky to bird case making in Canh Hoach, these 10 craft villages are in and around Hanoi that you can easily visit in a day.
-Their traditional products are still used in everyday life.
-Family workshops are also available for you to visit.
-If you don't know where to start with but are fancy on a trip, just feel free to let us help.
+From gold beating in Kieu Ky to bird case making in Canh Hoach, these 10 craft villages are in and around Hanoi that you can easily visit in a day tour.
+Their traditional products are still used in everyday life that's easy to notice while traveling Vietnam.

 60 kilometers east from Hanoi, a drive to Phu Lang is a journey back through time to a small, beautiful village lying along Cau River.
 The Elderly in the village said that pottery making has been at Phu Lang since the 13th century.
 Cooking pots, tiles, jars, burial caskets are main products covered with a light brown glaze that distinguishes Phu Lang from other pottery villages such as Bat Trang and Tho Ha.